 |

-| This bergy bit is full of rock worn away by the action of the glacier |
+| This bergy bit is full of rock, worn away by the action of the glacier |

 |

-| An awesom sight to contemplate - we were 1-2 km from the glacier's front |
+| An awesome sight to contemplate - we were 1-2 km from the glacier's front |

 |